 IPRA scholarships are awarded to students of indigenous heritage wishing to update their research credentials through a Higher Degree Research course at QUT.
 IPRAs are provided to assist with general living costs.

-The following Rules are based on the Australian Government's Commonwealth Scholarships Guidelines (Research) 2010 and adapted to comply with QUT's Doctor of Philosophy Regulations and Higher Degree research candidate policy.
+The following Rules are based on the Australian Government's Commonwealth Scholarships Guidelines (Research) 2017 (legislation.gov.au) and adapted to comply with QUT's Higher Degree research candidate policy (www.mopp.qut.edu.au/D/D 05 03.jsp).